clio-petersdorff/fspt27-mvp/README.md

 ## Contact

-- For support or inquiries, contact [cvonpetersdorff@gmail.com] or create an issue in the repository.
+- Contact cvonpetersdorff@gmail.com for issues or enquiries